Ziad235/FederatedLearning-RA/README.md

 ## Background Information

 This stage of research is a continuation of a "further experiments" step in [Professor Fida Dankar's](https://scholar.google.ae/citations?user=JvxSJRwAAAAJ&hl=en) previous [paper](https://ieeexplore.ieee.org/document/10068615). <br />
-The results of this experiment are currently being typed up and will then be submitted for publication
+The results of this experiment are currently being typed up and will then be submitted for publication.

 ## Research Hypothesis